peter88213/PyWriter/docs/proofodt/README.md

 ## How to use

-### Export for proofing
+### Export for proof reading

 1. In yWriter 7,  __make a full backup__  and close your yWriter 7 app.

 2. Open the folder containing your yWriter 7 project.
 Drag your project file's Icon and drop it on the `yw_proof_odt.py` Icon.

-3. A window opens on the desktop, asking for confirmation to overwrite existing files. answer with `y` and hit `Enter`.
+3. A window opens on the desktop, asking for confirmation to overwrite existing files.
+Answer with `y` and hit `Enter`.

-4. On success, an `odt` proofreading document appears in the folder.
-Close the converter's message window and double click the proofreading document icon.
+4. On success, an `odt` proof reading document appears in the folder.
+Close the converter's message window and double click the proof reading document icon.

-The proofing document contains Chapter `[ChID:x]` and scene `[ScID:y]` markers according to yWriter 5 standard.  __Do not touch them__  if you want to be able to reimport the document into yWriter.
+The proof reading document contains Chapter `[ChID:x]` and scene `[ScID:y]` markers according to yWriter 5 standard.  __Do not touch them__  if you want to be able to reimport the document into yWriter.
 If you have installed the [OOTyW extension](https://github.com/peter88213/OOTyW) Version 2.0.1 (or later), clicking the `Format for yWriter proofing` button will display the scene and chapter markers small and colored.

-The proofing document contains chapter titles as formatted headings in order to make navigation convenient.
+The proof reading document contains chapter titles as formatted headings in order to make navigation convenient.
 These titles will not be reimported into yWriter, so do not edit them.

 Keep in mind that you must not modify your document's chapter and scene structure, if you want to reimport it into yWriter.